 The myth that cats see only two colors-black and white-was busted long ago.
 We’re sure that most of our readers already know that.

-The assumption that cats are color-blind arose from experiments done in early 20th century, in which cats were unable to guess in which of the colored bowls a fish was located.
+The assumption that cats are color-blind arose from experiments in the early 20th century, in which cats were unable to guess in which of the colored bowls a fish was located.
 That experiment, however, did not take into account that it’s hard to train cats to do anything.

 Later experiments revealed that, even though it takes a high number of trials, cats can be trained to distinguish between red and green lights as well as yellow, blue, and red lights.